JohnTerragnoli/ECE383_FinalProject/README.md

 The output of this code can be seen below.
 It is exactly what was expected.

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_FinalProject/master/Pictures/One%20Blue%20One%20Red.JPG "blank referenced when off oscope")

+##Code

+The code used to complete Milestone 1 can be seen [here](https://github.com/JohnTerragnoli/ECE383_FinalProject/tree/master/Code).